aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/4000-create-construct-lib-construct-code.md

 export interface HitCounterProps {
   /** the function for which we want to count url hits **/ readonly downstream: lambda.IFunction;

+  /** the path to the hitcounter lambda directory.
+Doing it this way allows us to specify the path in the stack itself **/ readonly hitcounterPath: string;
 }

 export class HitCounter extends Construct {